 Common Causes of TBIs

-At Lugar Law PC, our brain injury attorneys often represent individuals who suffered brain injuries from car accidents.
+At Lugar Injury Law, our brain injury attorneys often represent individuals who suffered brain injuries from car accidents.
 Car, commercial vehicle, motorcycle, bicycle, and pedestrian accidents are all likely to cause trauma to the head and brain.
 In minor-to-moderate collisions, you may suffer a concussion.
 However, in significant crashes, you are more likely to suffer a moderate-to-severe TBI, which can lead to a lifetime of consequences.

 In addition to vehicle accidents, some other common causes of TBIs include: